|Center for Persons with Disabilities|

 Rapid City, SD 57702

 Dr. O'Leary received his Doctorate from the University of Illinois in Vocational Technical Education/Special Needs (1991) and his Master's degree in Special Education from Drake University.
-His most recent experiences include working as a Program Assistance Consultant for Mountain Plains Regional Resource Center for the past ten years; teaching graduate and undergraduate courses in special education and vocational rehabilitation; and delivering presentations, trainings, and workshops in a number of States across the nation.
-Prior to his work with the Regional Resource Center, he spent over 20 years working in the public schools as a special education consultant, transition specialist, high school special education teacher, and work experience coordinator.
+His most recent experiences include working as a Program Assistance Consultant for TAESE and delivering presentations, trainings, and workshops in a number of States across the nation.
+Prior to his work with TAESE he worked for Mountain Plains Regional Resource Center and has spent over 40 years working as a special education consultant, transition specialist, high school special education teacher, and work experience coordinator.
 He has also been very involved with and has held leadership positions in the Iowa Governor's Planning Council on Developmental Disabilities, the Council for Exceptional Education (Iowa and National), the Iowa Association of Vocational Education Special Needs Personnel, the Iowa Division of Career Development, and ARC/Iowa.
 He has received distinguishing awards from the U.S. Department of Health and Human Services, Administration on Developmental Disabilities, and Heartland Area Education Agency for leadership and exemplary professional practice and service delivery to students, parents, and professionals.